 It’s clear the ACC’s sensitive claims process is broken.

-We’re calling on Minister for ACC, Carmel Sepuloni, to support survivors by doing away with assessments for sensitive claims and provide mental health support for all sexual assault victims instead of making people jump through legal hoops.
+We’re calling on Minister for ACC to support survivors by doing away with assessments for sensitive claims and provide mental health support for all sexual assault victims instead of making people jump through legal hoops.
 By doing this, by believing survivors, those who need it will be able to get help.

 ACC was intended to be there for anyone in times of unexpected need.
 Let’s rebuild ACC so it helps, not harms.

-Add your name and help us use our collective strength to show Minister Sepuloni that she has wide public support to make this important improvement to ACC.
+Add your name and help us use our collective strength to show the Minister they have wide public support to make this important improvement to ACC.

 Where to get help: